Cai-group/Onboarding/Lab-meetings.md

 **Every lab member is expected to participate in the lab meetings.**
 This document will talk you through the expectations for participation [before](#preparing-for-lab-meeting), [during](#participation-during-lab-meeting) and [after](#publishing-a-summary-blog-post-after-lab-meeting) lab meeting.
-There is also a long [motivation](#motivation) section about why we've designed the meetings this way.

 ## Participation in lab meeting